cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/tasks/server_auto_start_stop/Execution_Build_Server.md

     - `Execution_Deploy_Systemd_Units.md` (needs the built artifacts)

 ## Expected Output
 - A successful build of the `nodejs_projects/server` application.
+(Achieved)
 - The `nodejs_projects/server/dist/` directory contains the compiled JavaScript artifacts, including `index.js`, ready for deployment.
+(Achieved, based on build success)
 - Confirmation that no build errors occurred.
+(Achieved)